Valero Energy: History

+At the beginning of 2026 it was announced that Valero would idle its Benicia, California refinery, but would continue supplying Northern California with gasoline through imports and existing inventories.

+On March 23, 2026 an explosion and fire occurred at the Valero Refinery in Port Arthur, Texas.

 Operations

 Valero's operations are managed through three main segments: refining, renewable diesel, and ethanol.

 Refining

 This segment includes the operations of Valero's 15 petroleum refineries.
 The segment also encompasses the marketing of refined petroleum products and the logistics assets supporting these operations.

-Renewable Diesel
+Renewable diesel

 Valero operates this segment through Diamond Green Diesel (DGD), which has two plants in the Gulf Coast region of the United States.
 These plants have a combined annual production capacity of about 1.2 billion gallons of renewable diesel and 50 million gallons of renewable naphtha.

 Ethanol

 Valero's ethanol segment includes 12 plants combined production capacity of around 4.1 million gallons per day or approximately 1.6 billion gallons annually.

-Sustainable Jet Fuel
+Sustainable jet fuel

 In January 2023, Valero and Darling Ingredients Inc. announced an investment decision on a Sustainable Aviation Fuel (“SAF”) project at the Diamond Green Diesel Port Arthur plant.
 Valero announced the project was completed in October, 2024, bringing online a capacity of 235 million gallons a year of sustainable jet fuel, or SAF.
 The fuel consists of 50% synthetic paraffinic kerosene and can be blended with 50% conventional jet fuel.
 It is calculated to reduce greenhouse gas emissions by 74% to 84% compared to standard jet fuels.

-Southwest Airlines signed a two-year agreement with Valero in October 2024, to begin using the sustainable jet fuel at Chicago’s Midway International Airport in a deal noted by Illinois Governor JB Pritzker, who enacted a SAF tax credit in 2023.
-JetBlue also started using Valero’s SAF at John F Kennedy International Airport in March 2024.
+Southwest Airlines signed a two-year agreement with Valero in October 2024, to begin using the sustainable jet fuel at Chicago's Midway International Airport in a deal noted by Illinois Governor JB Pritzker, who enacted a SAF tax credit in 2023.
+JetBlue also started using Valero's SAF at John F. Kennedy International Airport in March 2024.
 It was the first long-term use of sustainable jet fuel in the Northeastern US.